sidchintamaneni/blog/pages/blogs/deny_write_access.md

 So the patches were withdrawn.

-## Why is this an interesting to analyze?
+## Why is this interesting to analyze?

 Because of an interface provided by the kernel, userspace programs are facing some weird problems; in this scenario, exec is returning `ETXBSY` error.
 To work around this problem, people are coming up with weird hacks, and good programmers never like weird hacks.
 An attempt to fix the problem is breaking Linux's longstanding policy of `Never break userspace`.